MicrosoftDocs/azure-dev-docs/articles/java/get-started/deploy.md

 - Azure Red Hat OpenShift, which provides highly available, fully managed OpenShift clusters on-demand.
 OpenShift delivers added-value features to complement Kubernetes, making it a turnkey container platform that delivers significantly improved developer and operator experience.

-While you can deploy any Java runtime on all these IaaS and CaaS services, we recommend that you use:
+While you can deploy any Java runtime on all these IaaS and CaaS services, we recommend that you use one of the following runtimes:

 - Microsoft Build of OpenJDK for Java 11 or 17 - the base container images for which are supplied and maintained by Microsoft.

 - Eclipse Adoptium Temurin for Java 8 - the Java runtime for which is provided by the Eclipse Adoptium project (formerly the OpenJDK project).

 Both of these builds are available free-of-charge for local development and testing, and for building production-ready binaries using any platform or DevOps tools - without having to pay any licensing fees.
 We recommend them as a matter of convenience; when you use one of these builds, if you have any issues and have a qualifying support plan for Azure, you can simply open an Azure support ticket - without any additional costs.
 That said, it's worth pointing out that these recommendations are just that - the options that we recommend among various other freely-available builds of OpenJDK for ease-of-support.
+For more information, see [Java support on Azure and Azure Stack](../fundamentals/java-support-on-azure.md).

 :::image type="content" source="media/build-migrate.png" alt-text="Diagram with the heading 'Build or Migrate Java Apps' and a chart showing the relationship between Java technologies and Azure service categories." border="false" lightbox="media/build-migrate.png":::